BKWLD/cypress-netlify-image/README.md

-# cypress-netlify-image
+# nuxt-shopify-ci

-cypress/base:12 with netlify-cli for use by GitLab CI/CD
+A docker image for running GitLab CI for Nuxt, Netlify, and Shopify